GroundAura/aura-python-library/README.md

 get_root_path() -> str
 ```

 `move_files()` moves a file or a list/tuple of files to a specified folder.
-You can specify a file name, allowing renaming, if moving a single file, however this is not supported with multiple files.
+If moving a single file you can specify a file name, allowing renaming, however this is not supported with multiple files.

 ```py
 move_files(